Her Master's Walks in Swaledale

 UK mainland only

-Swaledale lies on the northern border of the Yorkshire Dales National Park, its outstanding scenery and secluded grandeur make it one of the most picturesque landscapes in England.
-The dale has managed to retain a peaceful and unchanged outlook, helped by having only one major road passing through it (the B6270).
-Above Keld this is little more than a single track road in some places.
+Swaledale lies on the northern border of the Yorkshire Dales National Park; its outstanding scenery and secluded grandeur make it one of the most picturesque landscapes in England.
+The dale has managed to retain a peaceful, unchanged outlook, helped by having only one major road running through it (the B6270).
+Above Keld, this is little more than a single-track road in some places.

 Alfred 'Alf' Wight, better known by the pen name James Herriot, once described Swaledale as, 'The most beautiful part of England'.
 It inspired him to write All Creatures Great and Small and other titles.
 The books were adapted for film and a long-running BBC television series which were filmed in the local area.